yiRMT/yiwashita.com/README.md

 ## Getting started

 1. Run `yarn install` to install all required npm packages.
-1. Run `npx next dev` to start a development server.
+1. Run `yarn dev` to start a development server.

-## Licence
+## License

-This project is under MIT licence except blog posts located in `./posts` and images located in `./public`.
+This project is under MIT license except for blog posts located in `./contents` and images located in `./public`.